sharpmachine/debrahogervorst.com/wp-content/plugins/flash-album-gallery/readme.txt

 2. Activate the plugin.
 3. Be sure that after activation 'wp-content/plugins/flagallery-skins' folder (chmod 755) created successfully.
 If not, create it manually and install skins through admin Skins page or via ftp.
 3. Add a gallery and upload some images (the main gallery folder must have write permission).
-4. Go to your post/page an enter the tag '[flagallery gid=X name="ALBUM TITLE"]', where X - gallery IDs separated by comma;  ALBUM TITLE - title of your album (default 'Gallery').
+4. Go to your post/page an enter the tag '[flagallery gid=X]', where X - gallery IDs separated by comma.
 Easy way is click FlAGallery button on the Editor panel.
-5. If you would like to use additional Flash Skins (only a option), go to <a href="http://photogallerycreator.com/grand-flagallery/" title="Flash Skins">Flash Skins</a>, download the skin and upload the file through Skins page in Wordpress admin panel.
+5. If you would like to use additional Skins (only a option), go to <a href="http://photogallerycreator.com/grand-flagallery/" title="Skins">Skins</a>, download the skin and upload the file through Skins page in Wordpress admin panel.

 See more tags in the FAQ section

 That's it ...
 Have fun!

-= Upgrade Notice =
-* After plugin update go to Skins page and update skins with 'Update skins' button.
-* If you use Facebook template and copied it in the root directory, then after each plugin update click 'Copy facebook.php file to root directory'.
-* If GRAND FlAGallery displays an error message after upgrade, go to FlAGallery Overview page and press 'Reset settings'.
-* Have some troubles with plugin?
-Try first reseting settings, **deactivate and reactivate plugin.**

 == Screenshots ==